apollographql/apollo-client/react-docs/source/subscriptions.md

 }
 ```

-In the above example, the subscription is expected to send a new result every time a comment is added on GitHunt for a specific repository.
+In the above example, the server is written to send a new result every time a comment is added on GitHunt for a specific repository.
 Note that the code above only defines the GraphQL subscription in the schema.
 Read [setting up subscriptions on the client](#subscriptions-client) and [setting up GraphQL subscriptions for the server](http://dev.apollodata.com/tools/graphql-subscriptions/index.html) to learn how to add subscriptions to your app.

+<h3 id="when-to-use">When to use subscriptions</h3>

+In most cases, intermittent polling or manual refetching are actually the best way to keep your client up to date.
+So when is a subscription the best option?
+Subscriptions are especially useful if:

-> Subscriptions are a good alternative to polling when the initial state is large, but the incremental change sets are small.
+1. The initial state is large, but the incremental change sets are small.
 The starting state can be fetched with a query and subsequently updated through a subscription.

-<h2 id="subscriptions-client">Setting up subscriptions on the client</h2>
+2. You care about low-latency updates in the case of specific events, for example in the case of a chat application where users expect to receive new messages in a matter of seconds.

+A future version of Apollo or GraphQL might include support for live queries, which would be a low-latency way to replace polling, but at this point general live queries in GraphQL are not yet possible outside of some relatively experimental setups.

+<h2 id="subscriptions-client">Client setup</h2>

+The most popular transport for GraphQL subscriptions today is [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws).
+This package is maintained by the Apollo community, but can be used with any client or server GraphQL implemenetation.
+In this article, we'll explain how to set it up on the client, but you'll also need a server implementation.
+You can [read about how to use subscriptions with a JavaScript server](/tools/graphql-server/subscriptions.html#setup), or enjoy subscriptions set up out of the box if you are using a GraphQL backend as a service like [Graphcool](https://www.graph.cool/docs/tutorials/worldchat-subscriptions-example-ui0eizishe/) or [Scaphold](https://scaphold.io/blog/2016/11/09/build-realtime-apps-with-subs.html).

+Let's look at how to add support for this transport to Apollo Client.

-To start using GraphQL subscriptions on the client with a Websocket transport, install `subscriptions-transport-ws` from npm:
+First, install `subscriptions-transport-ws` from npm:

 ```shell
 npm install --save subscriptions-transport-ws
 ```

-> `subscriptions-transport-ws` is an transport implementation for subscriptions that works with any server or client, not only Apollo.

-> Read [here](/tools/graphql-server/subscriptions.html#setup) on how to setup GraphQL subscriptions on your server.

-Then, create a GraphQL subscriptions transport client (`SubscriptionClient`):
+Then, initialize a GraphQL subscriptions transport client:

 ```js
 import { SubscriptionClient } from 'subscriptions-transport-ws';